PSF Frequently Asked Questions

 Can I request salary support for my mentor in the budget?

-No. Salary support for the mentor(s) is not allowed on the Physician Scientist Fellowship award.
+No. Salary support for the mentor(s) is not allowed in the Physician Scientist Fellowship award budget.

 Does the Physician Scientist Fellowship allow budgeting for equipment?

-Where can my mentor and department chair access the online support forms needed for my application?
+Where can my mentor and department chair access the online support forms necessary for my application?

-When you, the applicant, provide the contact information for the mentor and department chair at https://ddcf.aibs-scores.org, they will be emailed instructions on how to access the online confidential support forms.
-We strongly suggest you provide the contact information for your mentor and department chair at the website above well in advance of the application submission deadline of 3 p.m., ET on June 7, 2019.
+When you, the applicant, provide the contact information for the mentor and department chair at https://ddcf.smapply.io/prog/psf_mentorship_and_institutional_commitment_form_request, they will be emailed instructions on how to access the online confidential support forms.
+We strongly suggest you provide the contact information for your mentor and department chair well in advance of the application submission deadline of 3 p.m., ET on Jan.
+5, 2021.

 My mentor and/or department chair would like to provide letters of support on institutional letterhead.
 Can I append these to my application?

-The application requires the mentor and department/division chair to complete fillable PDF forms demonstrating commitment to the fellow’s career development.
-At the time of completing the PDF forms, only the mentor will be required to upload a letter of support on institutional letterhead.
+The application requires the mentor and department/division chair to complete an online confidential support form demonstrating commitment to the fellow’s career development.
+At the time of completing the forms, only the mentor will be required to upload a letter of support on institutional letterhead.
 This letter should not be attached to the application and should only be uploaded by the mentor.
 Attaching additional materials may disqualify you from the competition.
 Please see the Request for Applications instructions for additional details.

 Can my institutional support confirmation form be provided by the head of my division rather than the department chair?

-Applicants who are part of a department of medicine or pediatrics may have their division chief provide the Institutional Commitment PDF form.
-Division chiefs in the departments of medicine or pediatrics may provide this form only if they are authorized to confirm the applicant’s appointment term and guarantee that she or he will be provided with the required research time protection (80 percent) if selected to receive the Physician Scientist Fellowship award.
+Applicants who are part of a department of medicine or pediatrics may have their division chief complete the Institutional Commitment Form.
+Division chiefs in the departments of medicine or pediatrics may provide this form only if they are authorized to confirm the applicant’s appointment term and guarantee that she or he will be provided with the required research time protection (75%) if selected to receive the Physician Scientist Fellowship award.
 All other applicants must have this form completed by their department chair.

 I have more than one mentor.
 Can all my mentors submit online mentorship forms?